Manual vs. Power Recliners: Differences You Should Know

 Ease of use:

-- Many people love the luxury of power recliners.
-They are also a good choice for those with mobility issues or older people who don’t have the strength they used to have.
-With the push of a button, you can recline and lift your legs with ease.
+- Many people love the luxury of electric recliners.
+They are a good choice for those with mobility issues or older people who don’t have the body strength needed to push the recliner back.
+With the touch of a button, you can recline and lift your legs with ease.
 A USB port on power chairs can come in very handy when your device’s battery is low.

 - Power recliners have an unlimited number of leg and back movement options.
 When you take your finger off the button, the chair will lock into position.
 With the rocker recliner, you can choose from only three leg and three back locked reclining options.